MicrosoftDocs/kaizala-docs/K2T Documentation.md

 **Which features might not work in the converted Teams app?**

-Conversion of action-designer based cards will be supported on KMP.
-Meaning, custom action cards cannot be convertible.
-Even within the supported **Action-designer based cards** some features might not work due to reasons, such as corresponding API not available on Teams platform, or capability not supported in Kaizala actions.
+The conversion of action-designer-based cards will be supported on KMP.
+Meaning that custom action cards cannot be convertible.
+Even within the supported **action designer** cards, some features might not work due to reasons such as the corresponding API not being available on the Teams platform or a capability not being supported in Kaizala actions.

 The following capabilities are not supported in converted Teams app: